How much do sessions cost?Sessions cost £45 and last for 50 minutes. Reduced cost sessions are also available.

 What sort of things do you work with people on?

 I work with clients on all sorts of issues.
 These include: bereavement, redundancy, work stress, relationship issues, parenting issues, gender and sexual identity exploration, being a carer, chronic illness, life choices, historic abuse (sexual, emotional, physical and neglect), sexual assault, retirement, isolation and loneliness, anxiety, low self-esteem, living between communities, faith/spirituality issues, spiritual abuse, unresolved issues from the past, uncertainty about the future.

 Yes.
 Some people want to explore these identities, others just want them to be acknowledged whilst we address issues such as a bereavement, relationship difficulties, parenting issues or work problems.
-In addition to working with a diverse client group in my independent practice I also work as a counsellor with the LGBT foundation in Manchester and I am listed in the directory of therapists trained by Gendered Intelligence
+In addition to working with a diverse client group in my independent practice I have also worked as a counsellor with the LGBT foundation in Manchester and I am listed in the directory of therapists trained by Gendered Intelligence

 Can clients bring up issues to do with their faith or spirituality?